gbdev/pandocs/content/Video_Display.md

 in a way that they would interrupt the LCD Controller at two consecutive modes, then the second interrupt will not trigger.
-So for example, if we enable the interrupts for Mode 0 and LY=LYC (which triggers during Mode 2), the LY=LYC interrupt will not trigger unless we are lucky and there is a Mode 1 between Mode 0 and Mode 2 (which only happens once for every frame).
+So for example, if we enable the interrupts for Mode 0 and LY=LYC (which triggers during Mode 2), the LY=LYC interrupt will not trigger unless there is a Mode 1 between Mode 0 and Mode 2 (which only happens at the end of every frame).

 # LCD Position and Scrolling